williamslab/ped-sim/README.md

 The simulated individuals' sample ids have the format `[name][#]_g[#]-b[#]-i[#]`, or for spouses of reproducing individuals, `[name][#]_g[#]-b[#]-s[#]`.
 Here, `[name]` is the pedigree name given in the def file.
-The first number `[#]` is the copy number of the pedigree which ranges from 1 to the number of copies of the given pedigree structure requested in the def file (i.e., `[#copies]` above).
+The first number `[#]` is the copy (i.e., replicate) number of the pedigree which ranges from 1 to the number of copies of the given pedigree structure requested in the def file (i.e., `[#copies]` above).
 The `g[#]` portion of the id gives the generation number of the individual, which ranges from 1 to the total number of generations in the pedigree. `b[#]` gives the branch number the sample is contained in in the indicated generation; this ranges from 1 to the total number of branches in that generation.
 Finally, `i[#]` gives the individual number in the given branch and generation.
 This ranges from 1 to the total number of samples requested to be simulated in the generation.
 Individual `i1` is the reproducing individual that is the parent of any descendant branches.
-When `i1` does have children, his/her founder spouses have the same prefix id but end in `s[#]`, with the number ranging from 1 to the total number of spouses of the `i1` individual.
+When `i1` does have children, his/her founder spouse(s) have the same prefix id but end in `s[#]`, with the number ranging from 1 to the total number of spouses of the `i1` individual.
 The number of spouses will only be 1 unless parent specifications appear in the def file that indicate more founder spouses should be used.

 ------------------------------------------------------

 Output fam file
 ---------------

-If using the `--fam` option, the simulator produces a PLINK format fam file called `[out_prefix]-everyone.fam` with the simulated pedigree structures.
+When using the `--fam` (or `--dry_run`) option, the simulator produces a PLINK format fam file called `[out_prefix]-everyone.fam` with the simulated pedigree structures.
 This fam file contains **all** generated samples, including those that are not requested to be printed in the def file.
 This enables the relationships between all samples to be determined from the fam file alone.

 Because the fam file contains all simulated samples, including those that are not requested to be printed, it is for reference only (and to visualize